Terimon: Stud career

 Less than three years after his retirement, Terimon's death was announced by Weatherbys, which came as a surprise to the staff at the Barton Stud at Bury St Edmunds where he was standing as a stallion.
 The death report was a result of a clerical error, and Terimon was actually "fine and in good form."

 In 2000, he was moved to the Shade Oak Stud in Shropshire.

-Terimon sired the winners of over 100 winners, with most of his success being as a sire of National Hunt runners.
+Terimon sired the winners of over 100 races, with most of his success being as a sire of National Hunt runners.
 He is the damsire of the 2012 Triumph Hurdle winner Countrywide Flame and the Arkle Challenge Trophy winner Simonsig.